AmbireTech/adex-validator-stack-rust/adview-manager/README.md

 # AdView Manager

-Gives you the ability to generate the code for showing ads on a publisher website.
+Gives you the ability to generate the code required for showing ads on a website (publisher).

 ### Testing